mbudd101288/HB_Journal_Project/README.md

 # Mindful Growth
 >Mindful Growth is an online journaling app that releases scheduled weekly prompts.
 Users are able to maintain a private journal and/or connect and share entries with other users.
-The app also utilizes the Twilio SendGrid API and a Cron Job to send out a weekly reminder that a new journal prompt is available.
+The app also utilizes the Twilio SendGrid API in conjunction with a Cron Job to send an optional weekly email alerting a user that a new journal prompt is available.

 ## Technologies
 Tech Stack: